 - a sample syllabus and reading list

 Departments will receive submitted candidate applications from the CUTF coordinator and are requested to conduct a departmental application review and ranking.
-Nominations from departments are due by March 5th, 2021.
+Nominations from departments are due by March 3rd, 2023.
 Departments may submit up to a maximum of three proposals to the CUTF selection committee.
-For the 2021-2022 academic year, departments will nominate their chosen proposal via an online nomination form, which will require a letter of nomination from the department chair or vice chair for Graduate Studies for each nominated candidate.
+Departments will nominate their chosen proposal via an online nomination form, which will require a letter of nomination from the department chair or vice chair for Graduate Studies for each nominated candidate.

 Information sessions will beheld for prospective candidates on the following dates:

 All interested candidates are encouraged to attend to learn more about the program, hear recommendations for putting together a strong application, and have a chance to ask any questions they may have directly to CUTF program staff.
-Fellows are encouraged to read past successful syllabi, contact previous CUTF Fellows in their department (if any) and reach out to CUTF program staff for staff consultation on their course proposals.
+Candidates can register on our website: https://teaching.ucla.edu/events/.
+Fellows are also encouraged to read past successful syllabi, contact previous CUTF Fellows in their department (if any) and reach out to CUTF program staff for consultation on their course proposals.